Anker 4-Port USB 3.0 Data Hub Review

 The Bottom Line

 The Anker 4-Port USB 3.0 Data Hub is thin, usable, functional and very reliable.
-For $14.99 at Amazon it is very inexpensive compared with most USB 3.0 hubs available online, but those hubs have very short connector cables, and more importantly aren’t nearly as reliable based on the ones we’ve tested, especially those with individual switches that sometimes fail.
+It is very inexpensive compared with most USB 3.0 hubs available online, but those hubs have very short connector cables, and more importantly aren’t nearly as reliable based on the ones we’ve tested, especially those with individual switches that sometimes fail.

 The Anker 4-Port Data Hub works exactly as it should, a channel for managing external storage, peripherals and data transfers from notebooks, desktops, MacBooks and Chromebooks with ease.
 If you pack light enough that your notebook doesn’t offer the full array of ports for your taste, the Anker can sit alongside an external battery pack as your best itinerary for travelling.